-Tour cost includes all transport services, accommodation on Half Board basis (breakfast & dinner), entrance fees to parks and an expert local bird tour leader or well experienced birdwatching chauffeur-guide.
+Tour cost includes all transport services, accommodation on Half Board basis (breakfast & dinner), entrance fees to parks and a local bird tour leader or an experienced birdwatching chauffeur-guide.

 Tour cost does not include international flights, tipping, and all items of a more personal nature such as drinks, laundry, etc.

 Please E-mail to us for information on availability and booking.

 Please inquire for tailor made extensions if required.